-Keresa mill has recently had water flow meters installed and therefore have only been monitoring water use for the last few months.
+Keresa mill have water flow meters installed and have now been monitoring water use for eighteen months.
+The water use per tonne of FFB processed is being monitored and showing increasing efficient use of water.

 There is no evidence of water draining into any protected areas.